tewhalen/1909/README.md

 baseline page.
 It'll attempt to auto-deskew and crop each page.
 If you want to manually override this process, create a page-handcrop.png file in the working directory.
 Some already have them.

+> pipenv install

 'make all' at the top level should attempt to deskew, crop, split, and OCR everything, building CSV output in each working dir.

+> pipenv shell
+> make setup
+> make all

-Concatenating all the page.csv files in each working dir should work.
+After that, concatenating all the page.csv files in each working dir should work.
 > csvstack working/*/page.csv > all_data.csv

-Assumptions:

-* The "new" addresses are ascending order.